 The No. 1 pick in the 1998 NFL Draft threw 26 touchdowns as a rookie, the start of a banner career that included two Super Bowl titles and 579 total touchdown passes (including playoff games).
 He led the league in TD tosses four times, highlighted by his record-breaking season of 2013 in which he threw for 5,477 yards and a league-record 55 touchdowns.

 4. Brett Favre, 508 TD passes

 The gunslinger from Kiln, Miss., will be remembered as one of the most entertaining quarterbacks in NFL history.
 He led the league in TD passes in three straight seasons, with a combined 112 scores from 1995-97, and also threw for 33 TDs as a 40-year-old with the Vikings in 2009.
-Favre was also prone to the mistake; his 336 interceptions are the most all time.
+Favre was also prone to the mistake; his 336 interceptions are the most ever.